pantheon-systems/documentation/style-guide.md

 **Example**:

-Create your site.
+Create Your Site.

-Choose your framework.
+Choose Your Framework.

-Visit the Dev environment.
+Visit the Dev Environment.

 ## Notes